STATUTES FOR KARONGA DIOCESE FINANCE COUNCIL

 The Canon Law, Book V – The Temporal Goods of the Church, CC 1254 – 1310 clearly describes the Church’s position regarding acquisition, retaining, administering and alienation of temporal goods of the Church.

 ‘Temporal goods’ is the term used in Canon Law for church property.
 ‘Temporal goods’ are distinguished from those goods designated as its ‘spiritual’ goods.
 The temporal goods include all non-spiritual assets, tangible or intangible, that are instrumental in fulfilling the mission of the Church.
 These include: land, buildings, furnishings, liturgical vessels and vestments, works of art, vehicles, securities, cash, and other categories of real or personal property.
 They are described as being ‘of the Church’ because they are used for the work of the Church.

-Temporal goods are held by the Church to be used for:
+Temporal goods are held by the Church to be used for: a.
+Divine worship;

 - The provision of fitting support for the clergy and other ministers;